LucaHerzog/red_disablecinematic/README.md

-# RedScripts - Red Alarms
+# RedScripts - Red Disable Cinematic Cam

 With this script you can disable the standard cinematic cam with the crazy zooms when you are afk for more than 30 seconds.
 This is a cool addon to fivem roleplay servers.